Bartlesville Radio » News » Producer and Director of the Documentary FULL COURT PRESS: The Ken Zacher Story on COMMUNITY CONNECTION

 Producer and Director of the Documentary FULL COURT PRESS: The Ken Zacher Story on COMMUNITY CONNECTION

-It was a tumultuous time in Nowata back in the late 1960's and early 1970's--especially when it came to a basketball coach who tried to instill good things in young people and bridge racial relations both on and off the court.
+It was a tumultuous time in Nowata back in the late 1960's and early 1970's--especially when it came to Ken Zacher, a basketball coach, who tried to instill good things in young people and bridge racial relations both on and off the court.

 Joining us for a special edition of COMMUNITY CONNECTION on Friday was End of the Road Productions and documentary producer Dane Warner and the documentary's director and Hollywood legend Chuck Price.